-I’m a writer, storyteller, cultural strategist, accessibility advocate (and proud fangirl.)
-I’ve spent my career chasing the intersections of culture, creativity, disability, and identity, with a particular obsession for amplifying disabled and neurodivergent voices that too often get sidelined.
-My work spans zines, essays, music, cultural criticism, podcasts, and communications, all threaded together by a love for first-person stories, pop culture, and DIY aesthetics.
+I’m a writer, storyteller, cultural strategist, accessibility advocate, and proud fangirl.
+I’ve spent my career exploring the intersections of culture, creativity, disability, and identity, with a particular interest in amplifying disabled and neurodivergent voices that are too often sidelined.

-I co-founded The Learned Fangirl from 2008 to 2020, a frequently cited website that spotlighted voices in fandom, technology, and online culture, especially those pushing back against who is “supposed” to be seen as a fan, critic, or creator.
-My writing and essays have appeared in The Chicago Sun-Times, Chicago Reader, Bitch: Feminist Response to Pop Culture, Uncanny Magazine, Prism, Time Out, and Paste.
-I’ve worked for JSTOR Daily, Citizen Engagement Lab, and other organizations, and I currently serve as Program Director at Disability Culture Lab, where I run the Disability Rising Fellowship Program supporting disabled creatives.
+I co-founded and published The Learned Fangirl from 2008 to 2020, a frequently cited website that spotlighted voices in fandom, technology, and online culture, and was nominated for 2020 IGNYTE Ember Award for unsung contributions to genre.
+My other writing and essays have appeared in The Chicago Sun-Times, Chicago Reader, Uncanny Magazine, Prism, Time Out, and Paste.

-Accessibility isn’t an afterthought for me—it’s central.
 Over the course of my 20-plus years in communications, journalism, and digital media, I’ve built a recognized body of work at the crossroads of culture, accessibility, pop culture, and narrative strategy, with a deep commitment to disabled and neurodivergent audiences.
 I’m a Certified Professional in Accessibility Core Competencies (CPACC) through the International Association of Accessibility Professionals.

 I’ve held significant fellowships and leadership roles, including as a 2024 Emerge Fellow at the Longmore Institute on Disability; a 2020 Leadership Institute Fellow with Disability Lead; a member of the 2021 Borealis Philanthropy Disability Inclusion Fund Grantmaking Committee; and a member of the Fulbright Specialist Roster from 2023–2026.
 I was also named one of Crain’s Chicago Business’s “Notable Black Leaders” for 2024.